PFKimmerle/Python/substack/5_Beginner_Coding_Projects/weather_app/readme.md

 - `requests` library
 - `BeautifulSoup` library (though not strictly necessary with the current implementation)

+## Note

+If you encounter an error while using the weather service, please check the [wttr.in website](https://wttr.in) directly.
+The site may be down or experiencing issues, which could lead to errors that are not related to your code.

 ## Installation
 1. Clone the repository: 'https://github.com/PFKimmerle/Python.git'
 2. Install the required Python libraries: 'pip install requests beautifulsoup4'